 I often like to make a publication as the center, or end result, of a project.
 I think books and publications have a great way of facilitating collaboration.
 They let individuals contribute just as equally as groups.
 They imply narrative.
 They carry photographs, documentation, and text.
 They are distributable and not necessarily precious.

-One recent pubclation project I did was in collaboration with a group of students at Reed College, in Portland.
-I was asked to talk about a now sun-setted project, Sunday Painters Group (see below).
+In the Spring of 2018, I led a collaboration with a group of students at Reed College, in Portland.
+I was asked to talk about a now "sun-setted" project, Sunday Painters Group (see below).
 It was funny for me to think about what felt like sort of a dead idea, and it made me think about what other kinds of dead ideas exist in the world.
 To that end, I had students search the Thesis Tower at Reed for abstracts from old undergraduate theses.
 These theses, representing dead or dying ideas, were collected from over 100 years of graduating Reed students and preserved in this tower.
 Together we deleted words from each abrstract to produce a madlib, and the collection of madlibs was turned into a book, titled Gradlibs.

-Over the course of a month during this past summer, I collaborated with Roz Crews on a project titled 30 Under 30, an experimental documentary that attempted to see what young people were doing in Santa Fe, New Mexico (my hometown).
+Over the course of a month during the summer of 2017, I collaborated with Roz Crews on a project titled 30 Under 30, an experimental documentary that attempted to see what young people were doing in Santa Fe, New Mexico (my hometown).
 By taking the 30 Under 30 list and throwing out almost all of the criteria, we hoped to convert it from a capitalist driven hype piece for young entrepenuers, and turn it into a way for two artists to get to know a place.
 Two of the oft repeated tropes of Santa Fe are that there aren't any young people, and that the town is full of artists.
-Thus are criteria wound up being, under 30 and not an artist.
+Thus are criteria wound up being: under 30 and not an artist.

 I'm increasingly interested in slow projects.
 These are projects that creep along and might have minimal results, but represent long engagements with a place, idea, or group of people.
 What is the value of a project like this, and how do we represent this type of engagement as artists?
 One such project has been a slow consideration of my food heritage, which started with my enrolling for a community garden plot in East Portland.
 There, I have been growing Hard Red Spring wheat, which I plan to harvest and turn into Saltine crackers.
 Saltine crackers were in many ways emblematic of my own food history growing up, which mostly lacked any sense of belonging to an ethnic or regional cuisine.
 So far, the wheat field (working title Minor Wheat Field), functions mostly as a talking point.
 It's something I bring up in passing, or as a way to intitate a dialogue about how others might feel about their own histories.
 I'm not sure what I will do with the saltines, whether to eat them, or preserve them, or present them as sculptures.